the-swerve/citizen/readme.md

 comment.get('text') // 'what'
 ```

-Any computed properties and events for the Comment model will be accessible from comment.
+Any computed properties and events for the Comment model will be accessible through post and from comment.

 #### Model.nest.many(property, Model)